joe-irving/ActionNetworkMakeApp/readme.md

 Action Network' API is split into a few key areas:

-## Actions
+## Actions and events

 ### List Actions

 List actions of a particular type.

+## List Events

-For events, if you do not specify an event campaign then all event where the group is a primary sponsor will be return.
+Lists events.
+If you do not specify an event campaign then all event where the group is a primary sponsor will be return.
 If an event campaign is selected, all events within that event campaign will be returned, including those which do not have the group as a primary sponsor.

 ### Get Action

 Gets an individual action.
 The action type and action id are mappable.

+### Get Event

+Gets an individual event.
+Where the event is part of an event campaign and the group is **not** the primary sponsor, then event campaign is required.

 ### Update action

 this dynamically takes fields from RPCs depending on the action chosen.
 An RPC is also used to list the first 75 of the resource type for people to pick to modify.

+### Update event

+Like update action but with Event campaign option.

 ### Create action

 very similar to update action.
-Additionally allows type on advocacy campaigns
+Additionally allows type on advocacy campaigns.
+Allows for creation of events

+### Watch events and watch action

+can be filtered with action network oData filters.
+Can watch for new or updated actions

 ## Tags